Faces around the parish

 The Reverend Dean E. Byrom, pictured here with his wife Dawna, serves St. Andrew's as Assistant for Pastoral Ministry, is a minister of the United Methodist Church recently retired from his ministry as Pastor of Coraopolis UMC.

-Jean holds an undergraduate degree in Mathematics and Computer Science and a Master's degree in Electrical and Computer Engineering.
-She completed her deacon training through the diocese and was ordained deacon in 2000 at Calvary Church.
+Jean holds an undergraduate degree in Mathematics, Computer Science and Education and a Master's degree in Electrical and Computer Engineering.
+She retired from her full-time career as an engineer in 2017.
+She completed her deacon training through the diocese and was ordained in 2000 at Calvary Church in Pittsburgh.

-Two great web resources on deacons are http://www.diakonoi.org/ and http://www.sfd.edu/ .
+A great web resource on deacons: http://www.sfd.edu/ .